httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 iwiAeyJoZWxsbyI6ICJ3b3JsZCJ9Aw==
 ~~~

-## Digest with POST Referencing a Resource Different from the Request URI
+## POST Response does not Reference the Request URI {#post-not-request-uri}

-As described in {{acting-on-resources}}, the request representation digest is computed
-on the enclosed representation.

-The response does not reference the target resource
-so the `Digest` is computed on the referenced resource.
+Request `Digest` value is computed on the enclosed representation (see {{acting-on-resources}}).

+The representation enclosed in the response
-In the example, the payload is a representation of the resource identified by `Content-Location`
+refers to the resource identified by `Content-Location`
-(see [RFC7231] Section 3.1.4.2 and Section 3.1.4.1 point 4),
+(see [RFC7231] Section 3.1.4.2 and Section 3.1.4.1 point 4).

-but other cases might apply.
+`Digest` is thus computed on the enclosed representation.

 Request: